1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 interview with Fitzgerald the claim he made in a text to Vronsky

-which unambiguously described his murder of Lisa Thomas.
+which unambiguously described the murder of Lisa Thomas.

 Richard Cottingham had been originally arrested in 1980 and